JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 here.
 From that day forth, I never saw Rachel Verinder again.
 She had my forgiveness at the time when she insulted me.
 She has had my prayerful good wishes ever since.
-And when I die–to complete the return on my part of good for evil–she will have the LIFE, LETTERS, AND LABOURS OF MISS JANE ANN STAMPER left her as a legacy by my will.
+And when I die–to complete the return on my part of good for evil–she will have the _Life_, _Letters_, _And Labours Of Miss_ _Jane Ann Stamper_ left her as a legacy by my will.

 ## Second Narrative

-Contributed by MATHEW BRUFF, Solicitor, of Gray’s Inn Square
+Contributed by _Mathew Bruff_, Solicitor, of Gray’s Inn Square

 ### Chapter I